IndiePass/indiepass-android/README.md

 ## Other Micropub and Microsub clients

-There are ton of other (mobile) Micropub clients, see https://indieweb.org/Micropub/Clients and https://indieweb.org/Microsub
+There are ton of other (mobile) clients, see https://indieweb.org/Micropub/Clients and https://indieweb.org/Microsub